PublicAssets/hiring/README.md

 PublicAssets (http://www.PublicAssets.com) is the company that will aggregate, standardize, enrich, and commercialize broad sets of public asset data.
 On top of this catalogue we will develop three lines of business: commercial data services for companies interested in contacting governments and historic/real-time data, marketplaces, and data licensing to third-parties.

 <b>Who We're Looking For</b><br>
 We're seeking a technology leader who wants to unlock tremendous value and make a huge impact on the world.
-This person will join at a very early stage and will develop and execute our technical roadmap along with a highly-functioning, world-class team.
-If this sounds like you, send a note to skip@publicassets.com.
+This person will join at an early stage and will develop and execute our technical roadmap along with a highly-functioning, world-class team.
+If this sounds like you, please send a note to skip@publicassets.com.
+We look forward to hearing from you.